JKOK005/grab-realtime-challenge/readme.md

 ### Dataset
 We will use the following datasets:
 * [NYC Taxi and Limousine Commission](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml) 	- Yellow taxi data for the the month of June, 2017
-* [Weather API data](https://www.wunderground.com/history/airport/KJFK/2014/1/2/DailyHistory.html?MR=1) - Historical weather data API
+* [Weather Underground API](https://www.wunderground.com/history/airport/KJFK/2014/1/2/DailyHistory.html?MR=1) - Historical weather data API

 ### Architecture
 Our approach uses mainly AWS services to simulate, stream and process data into databases.
 We will be using the following AWS services: